thyphan2025/thyphan2025/README.md

 - Mastering different data science and machine learning concepts
 - Building small passion projects to explore data workflows and new tools
 - Learning Machine Learning with Apache Spark course by IBM
-- Learning The Nuts and Bolts of Machine Learning by Google
+- Learning The Nuts and Bolts of Machine Learning course by Google

 ## ⭐ Highlighted Projects